trsilson/AVCProject3ENGR101/README.md

 ![stack Overflow](https://github.com/trsilson/AVCProject3ENGR101/blob/master/MS%20Paint%20Microsoft%20Paint%20Online(1).png?raw=true)
 2. Download the C++ game library SFML v 2.5.1.
 Link: https://www.sfml-dev.org/files/SFML-2.5.1-windows-gcc-7.3.0-mingw-64-bit.zip

 3. Extract both the mingw64 and SFML-2.5.1 folders out of their respective archives (you will need to install 7zip archiving program (or something equivalent) to be able to extract the mingw64 folder).
-Move these directories into
+Move these directories  the root of your system drive (This is typically C:\ on windows)

+4. Rename the SFML-2.5.1 folder to SFML.
+Your C:\ should now look like this:

+5. Press the Home key to